Regional Representative for the National Social Anxiety Center (NSAC)

 If any of these sound familiar, you may be experiencing OCD.
 The good news is that with the OCD therapy, you can learn how to manage obsessions and compulsions.

-Laura Johnson, LMFT, LPCC, is a certified CBT therapist with expertise in OCD therapy and Exposure and Response Prevention.
-I can provide you with OCD therapy if you live anywhere in California including San Jose, San Francisco, Sacramento, Los Angeles, and San Diego.
+Laura Johnson, LMFT, LPCC, is a licensed and certified CBT therapist with expertise in OCD therapy and exposure and response prevention.
+She can provide you with OCD therapy if you live in San Jose or elsewhere anywhere in California.

 Could I Have OCD?

-If you’re wondering whether you might have Obsessive-Compulsive Disorder (OCD), here are a few questions to ask yourself:
+If you’re wondering whether you might have Obsessive-Compulsive Disorder (OCD) and whether you could benefit from cognitive behavior therapy, here are a few questions to ask yourself:

 • Do I have unwanted, intrusive thoughts that feel hard to control?